wagtail/wagtail-autocomplete/docs/getting_started.rst

     from wagtail.wagtailcore import urls as wagtail_urls

-    from autocomplete.urls.admin import urlpatterns as autocomplete_admin_urls
+    from wagtailautocomplete.urls.admin import urlpatterns as autocomplete_admin_urls

     urlpatterns = [
         # ...